Illinois Compiled Statutes

 activities outlined in paragraph (1) of subsection (a) of Section 8.05 of this Act; and

 (B) the firm or sole practitioner agrees to

-notify the Peer Review Administrator within 30 days of accepting an engagement for services requiring a license under this Act and to undergo a peer review within 18 months after the end of the period covered by the engagement; or
+notify the Peer Review Administrator by the date of the initial engagement for services requiring a license under this Act and to undergo a peer review within 18 months of the report date for the initial engagement.

 (3) For reasons of personal health, military service,

 or other good cause, the Department determines that the sole practitioner or firm is entitled to an exemption, which may be granted for a period of time not to exceed 12 months.

 (j) If a peer review report indicates that a CPA firm or sole practitioner complies with the appropriate professional standards and practices set forth in the rules of the Department and no further remedial action is required, the Peer Review Administrator shall, after issuance of the final letter of acceptance, destroy all working papers and documents related to the peer review, other than report-related documents and documents evidencing completion of remedial actions, if any, in accordance with rules established by the Department.